 BACCH-3dm’s visually striking graphical interface allows positioning multiple sound sources (each corresponding to a bus line from your DAW, a microphone signal, an audio file or a track from a multi-track file) precisely in 3D space.
 BACCH-3dm has the following additional features:

-The BACCH-hoa module features the following main features:
+The BACCH-hoa module has the following main features: